meircif/lumi-lang/docs/type-system.rst

 1. :ref:`type-system-static`
 2. :ref:`type-system-dynamic`

-These can be used to build the more complex typing styles:
+These can be combined to build more complex typing styles:

 3. :ref:`type-system-bind`
 4. :ref:`type-system-parameterized`